Editorial: How much did media bosses know about Russell Brand’s alleged behaviour?

 Rape, sexual assaults and emotional abuse.
 If there is one thing that may be agreed on about the allegations levelled against Russell Brand it is that they are very, very serious.
-Brand himself acknowledges their criminal dimension, while denying his actions were ever anything other than consensual.
+Mr Brand himself acknowledges their criminal dimension, while denying his actions were ever anything other than consensual.

 In his “prebuttal” video, released some hours before the media published the distressing stories, Mr Brand deployed some Trumpian lines of defence about a “coordinated media attack”, “like with Joe Rogan, when he dared to take a medicine that the mainstream media didn’t approve of”.
 Mr Brand hints that his views on global politics and his new status, online and well away from television, radio and film, has thus made him a natural target.